Assam: Thadou leader part of Manipur peace meet, killed

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-A memorable meeting took place between the Thadou Inpi Manipur, apex civil society organisation of the Thadou tribe and some Meitei organisations of Manipur to bring back peace in the state.
+A “historic” meeting was held between the Thadou Inpi Manipur, which is the apex civil society organisation representing the Thadou tribe, and some Meitei organisations of Manipur in Imphal toward restoring peace in the ethnic violence-hit state.